Fun Sydney Opera House facts +Quiz

 Joining a guided tour is one of the best ways to learn more about how the Opera House was designed and built.

-There are two types of tours of the Opera House available.
+There are two main types of tours of the Opera House available.

-The “Essentials” tour – one hour tour that covers the main public areas of the building.
+The “Essentials” tour – This is the standard one hour tour that covers the main public areas of the building.

 So if you have been paying attention hopefully you will be able to answer these questions